maubanel/UE5-Blueprints/interface-ii/README.md

 ![](../images/line3.png)

-Communicate through a blueprint interface part II
+Communicate through a blueprint interface part II.
+Now we will be demonstrating the real power of an interface.
+We can inherit from our lightbulb blueprint and override the interface so we have a custom implementation when it is called.

 <br>